Gesee-y/Cruise.jl/README.md

 - [NodeTree.jl](https://github.com/Gesee-y/NodeTree.jl): Tree manipulation to create `SceneTree`s and any parent–child relationship.

 ### Plugins

-- [Outdoors.jl](https://github.com/Gesee-y/Outdoors.jl): A backend-agnostic window manager.
-Based on a microkernel architecture, it offers a clear interface to define window and event management backends.
-SDL and GLFW are already supported with a unified way to manage inputs.

-- [Horizons.jl](https://github.com/Gesee-y/Horizons.jl): A backend-agnostic rendering engine.
-Based on command buffers, you just need to define your own commands or use the existing ones and create new actions for them to build your own rendering backend.
-The SDL backend is available with optimized post processing, upscaling/downscaling and logging.

 - [Interactions.jl](https://github.com/Gesee-y/Interactions.jl): A 2D/3D physics engine.
 It supports particles, collision detection, forces, contact resolution, integration using a Verlet integrator, constraints, and more.